genomicsclass/book/pages/bayes.md

 \frac{0.99 \cdot 0.0025}{0.99 \cdot 0.0025 + 0.01 \cdot (.9975)}  =  0.02
 $$

-This says that despite the test having 0.99 accuracy, the probability of having disease given a positive test in 0.02.
+This says that despite the test having 0.99 accuracy, the probability of having the disease given a positive test is only 0.02.
 This may appear counterintuitive to some.
 The reason this is the case is because we have to factor in the very rare probability that a person, chosen at random, has the disease.
-To see the
+To illustrate this we run a Monte Carlo simulation.

 #### Simulation

 The following simulation is meant to help you visualize Bayes Theorem.
-We start by randomly selection 1500 people from a population in which the disease in question has a 5% prevalence.
+We start by randomly selecting 1500 people from a population in which the disease in question has a 5% prevalence.

 ```r